turingschool/front-end-curriculum/lessons/testing-the-dom-with-webdriverio.md

 ```

 because we have no javascript written this test is going to fail.
-When we click the button nothing will infact be added to our document.
-So let's look at what it looks like to programm some of this stuff.
+When we click the button nothing will in fact be added to our document.
+So let's look at what it looks like to program some of this stuff.

 Our goal now is to get the idea title and idea description onto the dom.